Duck Maze

 Duck Maze is a puzzle-platform game developed and published by Bit Corporation in 1987.
 The title was later published in 1990 by HES and Dismac, respectively in Australia and Brazil.

 Gameplay

 Duck Maze is a clone of Doki Doki Penguin Land by Sega, originally released in 1985 on SG-1000 and MSX, in which the player controls a duck to guide an egg downwards of its 20 levels by moving or destroying blocks.
-Furthermore, one of the three lives available can be lost when this egg touch an enemy or when it breaks down falling too high.
+Furthermore, one of the three lives available can be lost when the egg touches an enemy or when it breaks down falling too high.